photoprism/photoprism-docs/docs/getting-started/using-a-cdn.md

 [Learn more ›](https://bunny.net?ref=8wx1e6qu14)

-[^1]: If you use the link below to sign up for their service, we will receive a $20 credit that helps us operate our [public demo](https://demo.photoprism.app/).
+[^1]: If you use the link below to sign up for their service, we will receive a $20 credit that helps us operate [our demo](https://demo.photoprism.app/).